 The Old Hardware Store, New Hope, PA,

-We restored all windows on the second floor.
+All windows were restored on the second floor.
 The windows in the front are original to the building.
 They are unusual as they are four lights over four lights.
 The windows on the side and back of the building were replaced somewhere from the late 1890's to the early 1900's.

 Close-up of window restoration of an the arch-top window located on the fourth floor.